dnadesign/dna-recipe/README.md

 Use a DRY (Don’t repeat yourself) technique.
 If you have used the same code blocks on more than one page, use an include.
 If it’s slightly different, think about whether you could pass an extra class to the include:

-	<% include Tiles Context=three-by-three %>
+	<% include Tiles Modifier=threebythree %>
-	<% include Tiles Context=two-by-two %>
+	<% include Tiles Modifier=twobytwo %>

 then in Tile.ss:

-	<div class="tiles $Context”></div>
+	<div class="tiles tiles--$Modifier”></div>

 Use component files.
-If something can be pulled out into a non page specific component, make it an include.
-Name the file to match the component name, and use css classes to match eg:
+If something can be pulled out into a non page specific component, make it an include. **Name the file to match the component name, and use css classes to match** eg:

 	TileNav.ss
-	_tile-nav.scss
+	_tilenav.scss
-	.tile-nav {
+	.tilenav {
 	  //styles for this component
 	}